broadinstitute/DEL-ML-Refactor/data/HitGen/README.md

   - The quantile table of effective size in the whole library under different filtering condition (before filtering, after filtering by effective size and after filtering by counts)
   - The effective size of binder of interested (orthosteric) for CK1d and CK1a (i.e., experiment of interest)

 All the output files are stored under `output/lib_stat`.
+If you just want to reproduce the figure in this step, please just run this step directly from `/home/unix/chengkua/project/DEL-ML-Refactor/data/HitGen` in workstation (gpbd5-975).
+Due to the large file size, the files used to generate figures is not uploaded here

 ## TODO